 Datasets deposited in Worktribe can be made discoverable through Repository@Hull if appropriate.
 The Repository will provide a citable url and reusable metadata, but it does not assign a DOI to the dataset.

 Box is currently in the process of being decommissioned and the University supports the use of Microsoft OneDrive and Teams to facilitate cloud storage and collaborative working.

 Box files can be shared with anyone who has an email account, internally or externally.
-Max. upload 1TB per user per month.
-Files are backed up daily in a different facility; deleted files can be recovered from trash for up to 30 days.
+Store up to 1TB free of charge, with file upload limit 15GB.
+Files are backed up daily in a different location (adhering to the EU Safe Harbour Framework); deleted files can be recovered from trash for up to 30 days.

 Box is not suitable for preserving data beyond the lifetime of a project, as file ownership is tied to a live Hull ICT account, and file urls are not easily citeable.

 Hydra was the University of Hull's original repository for datasets and other research outputs, before the launch of Worktribe in 2017.
 It is still in use for research theses and exam papers, but no other new deposits are accepted.